Request Information

 How long will it take to earn my degree or certificate?

 Courses in the Biodiversity Conservation and Management program are offered all three semesters in rotation.
 Completion time depends on how many courses you take during a semester and whether you attend all three semesters.
-Students in the program take, on average, 1-2 courses per semester.
+Students take 1-2 courses per semester, on average.
 It is possible to complete a certificate in one year.
 The program gives you the flexibility to formulate a completion plan with your academic advisor that takes into account time constraints such as work and personal obligations.

 In this stackable certificate you'll focus on the principles of ecology and biodiversity, conservation planning, policy, the use of biological collections and taxonomic keys in conservation research and education, and explore approaches to conservation and land stewardship to address core conservation challenges.